Jeremy Aaron Brenner-Levoy

 Peer Reviewed Publications

-Casanova, Erynn masi, Jeremy Brenner-Levoy, and Cole Weirich (2020. ) More Information.Symbolic Interaction, ,
+Casanova, Erynn masi, Jeremy Brenner-Levoy, and Cole Weirich (2020. ) The Blurred Boundaries of Cosplay: Space, Performance, and Embodiment.Symbolic Interaction, , More Information

 Casanova, Erynn masi de and Jeremy Brenner-Levoy (2021 ) Fantastic Bodies: Navigating Ideals of Beauty in Cosplay Beauty Politics Handbook .
 (Co-Author)